-Electric Scooters Are the Cargo Shorts of Transportation
+Unfortunately, the Electric Scooters Are Fantastic

 Would you ride a scooter in front of someone you’re sexually attracted to?
 Also no. In fact, there are several trees on my commute home with whom I feel a deep and wordless bond.
 When I must ride a scooter past them, I avert my eyes.

 Did you own a Razor scooter as a child?
 Yes.
-My Nana got me a Razor scooter for Christmas in 1998, but she actually gave it to me more than two months before the holiday, in October, so I could use it before the Razor-scooter fad ended.
+My nana got me a Razor scooter for Christmas in 2000, but she actually gave it to me more than two months before the holiday, in October, so I could use it before the Razor-scooter fad ended.
 She explained this at the time and I remember feeling an immense surge of gratitude—and a confusion that my parents and grandparents would arrange for something so outlandishly kind, so cool-for-cool’s-sake, to be done just for me.
 Little did I know that it was the last time in the known history of the world when scooters would seem cool in any way.